Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 How to Write a Successful Resume for your first job

-In writing your resume on your resume for the first time, you should focus on the transferable skills you have, such as communication, problem-solving, or teamwork, that you’ve gained through internships, volunteer activities or extracurricular events.
-Also, you should include any relevant education or coursework that show your understanding and skills in the field that you’re applying to.
+If you’re writing a resume to apply in your initial job, it’s important to focus on the transferable skills you have, such as the ability to communicate, problem-solving, as well as teamwork, that you’ve gained through volunteer work, internships or other extracurricular activities.
+In addition, include relevant academic or other achievements which show your experience and skills in the field you’re applying for.

-Here is an example of an example resume for someone who is a new job seeker:
+Here’s an example an example resume for someone who is a new job seeker:

 Name: John Doe